 Europe’s largest centre for the arts was forced to close its doors due to the pandemic.
 But our technology is helping it stage performances again – and broadcast each one globally online.

 It is presenting Inside Out across this Autumn season with more than 40 events bringing music, literature, and comedy back to the Royal Festival Hall.
 It is designed to stand in place of the Southbank Centre’s annual flagship London Literature Festival that was cancelled.

 The series of literary events have achieved great virtual ticket sales.

 “It is fantastic to see our innovative tech combining with live entertainment to connect with so many people globally,” said Joe Edwards, TicketCo Senior Key Account Manager.
 “It is enabling the Southbank Centre to keep performing, generate revenue and develop its audience globally.”

-TicketCo TV is available to all theatres and production companies.
+TicketCo Media Services is available to all theatres and production companies.
 At TicketCo we have built our business on the foundation of providing an easy to use digital platform for event organisers, artists, and venues to sell tickets and market their events.
 We develop our own technology and provide a service and platform that is relevant in the digital age.

 No up-front costs

 TicketCo Media Services charges a fixed percentage of ticketing sales, so there is no up-front cost to organisers and venues.
 If you would like to discuss pay-per-view live streaming and how it could help you, please fill our contact form.